gbl08ma/imageviewer/README.md

   - 160 KiB of storage memory available (for the add-in g3a);

-  - 48 bytes of main memory available, for storing the filename of the picture that was being viewed, if any.
+  - Up to 300 bytes of main memory available, for storing the filename of the picture that was being viewed, if any.

 ## Installation instructions